A message from the Chief Fire Officer

 Existing risks are regularly reviewed against operational learning outcomes and our own incident data is analysed for patterns and trends.

 Using our incident data, risk intelligence and modelling tools we can visualise where the greatest risks are within our Service area; overlaying the locations of our assets to decide how we strategically place and manage our resources to meet the risk profile.
+Our Heavy Rescue Tender, our primary asset for dealing with road traffic collisions, is based at Avonmouth station to allow optimum access to the M5 and M4, which according to our risk model for RTCs above, are the highest risk roads in our service area.

-Risk analysis is presented and reviewed by the Avon Fire Authority, our Service Leadership Board and Statutory Officers who set out our strategic proposals and plans for balancing risks, challenges, and opportunities against our vision, mission, values, and available budget.
+Risk analysis is presented and reviewed by the Avon Fire Authority, our Service Leadership Board and Statutory Officers who set out our strategic proposals and plans for balancing risks, challenges, and opportunities against our vision, mission, and budget.

 By consulting with local communities, staff, and partners on our proposals, we ensure transparency within the planning process, raise awareness of our plans, and can adapt our approach based on the feedback we receive.
 After a review of the consultation feedback, we finalise our strategic objectives and key actions for the next four years.